 3. Lexus denies this is a problem.
 Lexus denies there are customer complaints.

 4. Lexus has refused to address the issue for years.

-To date 2,000 Lexus owners (see their comments) have registered their dissatisfaction with us.
-These customers, who represent more than $70,000,000.00 worth of vehicles, are not satisfied.
+To date nearly 4,000 Lexus owners (see their comments) have registered their dissatisfaction with us.
+These customers, who represent well over $100 Million worth of vehicles, are not satisfied.
 Many will not buy another Lexus and nearly all would not pay for such a poor Nav system.
 If you already own a Lexus, see how I got my rebate and encourage other owners to join us us as we work to get rebates for you too.
 We promise not to sell or rent your email, but we will tell you when news happens.
 If you are currently shopping for a new car, not even Consumer Reports will tell you the downside that so many owners discovered - too late!
 Please take a moment to view the comments and become informed if you are considering a Lexus.